hharithaki/Knowledge-Acquisition/README.md

 - Answer Set Prolog (ASP) for representing domain knowledge.
 - A Large Language Model (LLM) to interpret human-provided natural language descriptions of agent behaviors, enabling the extraction of missing knowledge in terms of sorts, actions and axioms.
-- Decision tree induction for refining the agent’s knowledge based on observations.
+- Decision tree induction for learning previously unknown causal laws and executability conditions.
 - Ecological rationality inspired beahviour prediction models of other agents.

 We use VirtualHome, a 3D simulation environment to evalute the architecture.